cswartzvi/hamilton/docs/code-comparisons/kedro.rst

 Kedro
 =========

-Both ``Kedro`` and ``Hamilton`` are Python tools to help define directed acyclic graph (DAG) of data transformations.
+Both ``Kedro`` and ``Apache Hamilton`` are Python tools to help define directed acyclic graph (DAG) of data transformations.
 While there's overlap between the two in terms of features, we note two main differences:

-- ``Kedro`` is imperative and focuses on tasks; ``Hamilton`` is declarative and focuses on assets.
+- ``Kedro`` is imperative and focuses on tasks; ``Apache Hamilton`` is declarative and focuses on assets.
-- ``Kedro`` is heavier and comes with a project structure, YAML configs, and dataset definition to manage; ``Hamilton`` is lighter to adopt and you can progressively opt-in features that you find valuable.
+- ``Kedro`` is heavier and comes with a project structure, YAML configs, and dataset definition to manage; ``Apache Hamilton`` is lighter to adopt and you can progressively opt-in features that you find valuable.

 On this page, we'll dive into these differences, compare features, and present some code snippets from both tools.

 .. note::
-    See this `GitHub repository <https://github.com/DAGWorks-Inc/hamilton/tree/main/examples/kedro>`_ to compare a full project using Kedro or Hamilton.
+    See this `GitHub repository <https://github.com/apache/hamilton/tree/main/examples/kedro>`_ to compare a full project using Kedro or Apache Hamilton.

 Imperative vs. Declarative
 ---------------------------